Table of Contents

 24-hour pH monitoring with a nasal tube

 This method is particularly applied to patients with NERD.
-Esophageal pH is monitored for 24 hours through a nasal esophageal tube and if a pH of ≤ 4 is determined, it corresponds to the reflux of acidic gastric content.
+The esophageal pH is monitored for 24 hours through a nasal esophageal tube, and a pH of ≤ 4 corresponds to the reflux of acidic gastric content.
 In healthy individuals, such episodes are only seen postprandially (after a meal) and just for up to 5 minutes.
 In patients with acid reflux disease, reflux episodes are particularly observed at night and after midnight.

 Classification of Reflux Esophagitis

 As mentioned in the section about esophagoscopy, there are many useful classifications of GERD, depending on the endoscopic findings.
-We would like to present 2 of them here since they are occasionally exam questions:
+Two of them will be discussed here since they are fairly common exam questions:

 |0||Reflux complaints, but no mucosal erosions|

 |I||Single mucosal erosions (IA: superficial – ‘red spots’, IB: deep, coated with fibrin – ‘white spots’)|

 |II||Longitudinal mucosal erosions along the mucosal folds (IIA: superficial – ‘red spots’, IIB: deep, coated with fibrin – ‘white spots’)|

 |III||Circular confluent mucosal erosions|